Does ankle impingement require surgery? Improving range of motion without surgery

-- If the first line medical treatment and rehabilitation was ineffective to alleviate the symptoms, ultrasound-guided corticosteroid injection were given and thereafter the patients underwent posterior ankle arthroscopy if the complaints are still unresolved.
+- If the first-line medical treatment and rehabilitation were ineffective to alleviate the symptoms, ultrasound-guided corticosteroid injections were given, and thereafter the patients underwent posterior ankle arthroscopy if the complaints are still unresolved.

 - Eighteen of the 26 players responded well to the conservative treatments

 - three acute cases and five of the chronic cases did not respond to medical treatment and arthroscopic surgery was performed for eight athletes.